-We have two campuses within our area.
+We have two campuses in the North Chesterfield and Midlothian areas.
 The Buford Road Campus, led by Campus Pastor Rev. Dr. Mac Jordan, and the James River Campus, led by Campus Pastor Rev. John Sawyer.
 Connect with us at either campus to find your place to belong and become by learning and growing with Bon Air Baptist Church!

 Our bright future.

 We hope our future includes you!
 Our ministry work continues on every day.
-We have increased our reach outside the four walls of the church with virtual discipleship and ESL classes, food pantry distribution, fitness classes, Wednesday night Dinner at Buford Road Campus, and worship services that are in person and live streamed for both our Buford Road and James River Campusus.
+We have increased our reach outside the four walls of the church with virtual and in-person discipleship and ESL classes, food pantry distribution, fitness classes, Wednesday night Dinner at the Buford Road Campus, and worship services that are in person and live streamed for both our Buford Road and James River Campuses.
 You can watch anytime on our YouTube channel BABChurch or on our website at bonairbaptist.org/babclive

 All these components to our ministry takes servant leaders like you!
 We invite you to learn more about us and find your place to belong whether you live in Richmond, Virginia or across the globe.
 Become a part of Bon Air Baptist Church's bright future!
 Connect with us to learn how to BELONG!

 Bon Air Baptist Church began when Woodland Heights Baptist Church conducted a prospective member survey in the summer of 1952, in the Bon Air area.
 In late August of that year, Bon Air Baptist Chapel held the first Vacation Bible School for children then established Sunday School for all ages and later began worship services in the old Bon Air Community House.
 This was the beginning of our history.